Is Russia the promised land for France’s far right?

 Russia, a bulwark against multiculturalism

-This phenomenon is amplified by the split within the National Front and the European elections taking place that same year: radical activists are introducing the Serbian narrative—which portrays Islamist totalitarianism as a threat to Europe—into far-right discourse to justify breaking away from a National Front that fails to recognize the continuity between “Arab delinquency” and the “Iranian threat.”
+The phenomenon is amplified by the split within the National Front and the European elections taking place that same year: radical activists are introducing the Serbian narrative—which portrays Islamist totalitarianism as a threat to Europe—into far-right discourse to justify breaking away from a National Front that allegedly fails to recognize the continuity between “Arab delinquency” and the “Iranian threat.”

-This is a crucial moment for understanding France’s fascination with Russia, which is now seen as the only country capable of providing a bulwark against both unipolar globalization under American dominance and Islamism.
+This is a crucial moment for understanding France’s fascination with Russia, which is now seen as the only country capable of providing a bulwark against both unipolar globalization under American domination and Islamism.
 Emerging from the fringes, these various themes have, step by step, found their way into the public sphere.

 For more information: